cresset-template/cresset/README.md

 The `Dockerfile` is configured to read only requirements files in the `reqs` directory.
 Edit `reqs/pip-train.requirements.txt` to specify Python package requirements.
 Edit `reqs/apt-train.requirements.txt` to specify Ubuntu package requirements.
-Users must edit the `.dockerignore` file to `COPY` other files into the Docker build.
+Users must edit the `.dockerignore` file to `COPY` other files into the Docker build, for example, when building from private code during the Docker build.

 The `Dockerfile` uses Docker Buildkit and a multi-stage build where control flow is specified via stage names and build-time environment variables